Artificial Intelligence: Now that Machines are Coming for our Jobs…

 A hundred years after that, many automated technologies have replaced knitting machines to compete for human jobs.
 There are arguments in favour of AI, claiming that an industry that saves money on labour through automation will either lower prices, which makes its products more appealing and creates an increased demand that may lead to the need for more workers or generate more profit or pay higher wages.
 These arguments state that these may lead to increased investment or increased consumption, which can also lead to more production, and thus, more employment.
 The shift from Agriculture to Oil in 1960 caused people to move from rural areas to urban cities to take up computer jobs.

 Today, Artificial Intelligence handles insurance claims and basic bookkeeping, manages investment portfolios, does legal research, and performs basic HR tasks.
 Amazon offers a more modern example of this phenomena.
-The company has over the last three years increased the number of robots working in its warehouses from 1,400 to 45,000.
-Over the same period, the rate at which it hires workers hasn’t changed.

 Although, pro-AI did not conclude that machines will take all of our jobs; they believe automation will largely take over redundant and obsolete tasks like automatically scheduled calendar appointments or automated research services.
 While less than 5 percent of all jobs today could actually be fully automated, about 60% of jobs have the potential to be at least partially automated.
 We are also likely to see the nature of many current types of jobs transform, as technology enables them to be done more efficiently and effectively.
 Even CEOs will spend more time tutoring their team than analysing reports, if artificial intelligence can draw conclusions more efficiently.
-With the trend of automation, people who are not tied down by routine tasks will become more creative and wanting to do interesting new things and even maximise their potentials.
+With the trend of automation, people who are not tied down by routine tasks will become more creative and want to do interesting new things and even maximise their potential.
 Workers will move towards doing the next set of activities, making them more productive.

 Executives of many organisations are still taking a tentative approach to exploring AI’s true potential—using technology to drive small-scale efficiencies.
 Research has shown that AI’s real opportunity lies in utilising completely new areas of value.
 AI can help established businesses expand their product offerings and infiltrate (or even invent) entirely new markets, as well as streamline internal processes.
 Many tech hubs in urban environments are blazing trails in this space.